4 Men’s Health Conditions You May Not Want to Talk About, but Should

 HOW COMMON: Ten percent of men will be diagnosed, though African- Americans and those with a family history of the disease are at greater risk.
 The likelihood of prostate cancer increases with age.

 DIAGNOSIS: Men’s blood levels of prostate-specific antigen, or PSA, should be checked yearly.
-Any PSA over 4 is a concern for men, and a PSA below 3 in men younger than 50 is also concerning.
+Any PSA over 4 is a concern for men, and a PSA above 2.5 in men in their 50s and younger is also concerning.
 So is a rise of 1 point or more from one year to the next.
 As with an enlarged prostate, digital exams or urine residuals can show cancer.
 Your urologist also may do a biopsy to screen for cancer cells.

 TREATMENT: Prostate cancer grows slowly, so doctors may check you more regularly to see if further treatment is needed.
 Radioactive pellets (called brachytherapy) can be planted in the penis to kill cancerous cells.
 General radiation or removal of the prostate (prostatectomy) may be necessary.